Stay tuned for more home decorating posts and never miss a post – subscribe to Skimbaco Home feed.

 Add fragrance when the coffee filters are still wet.
-I used The Body Shop home fragrance oils and added about 20 drops in about 40 coffee filters stacked.
+I recommend Young Living essential oils.
+I added about 20 drops in about 40 coffee filters stacked.
 You can also mix the oil with water to prevent the oil making dots in the coffee filters.

 3. DRY THE COFFEE FILTERS

 Dry the coffee filters.
 You can lay the coffee filters flat and let them dry, but we used a dryer to dry them.
 Sears sent us a brand new Whirlpool Duet dryer and I wanted to test it for all of the purposed we used a dryer, and I have to say it worked beautifully for drying coffee filters.
 If you have an old dryer, I would start very carefully, with 2-3 minutes at first on low setting.
 Be extra careful if you used the fragrance oils.
 But the Whirlpool dryer can be easily programmed to dry on super low heat and 13 minutes.
 After I was done drying the coffee filters, I wiped the dryer drum with damp towel and then dried it.

 Fold the coffee filter first in half, then again, and again, until you have folded it four times.
 This way you will be able to get a flower cut of 1/8 width petals.
 Cut the petals but cutting a half circle on the top of the coffee filter.
 Don’t unfold the coffee filter.
 I used 35-40 per pom pom flower.